uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-static-configuration.md

 | --------------------------- | -------- | ------- | ------- | ----------------------------------------------------------------------------------------- |
 | `providersThrottleDuration` | No       | Integer | `2000`  | Interval in milliseconds in which the configuration should be re-read from the Providers. |

 In some cases, some Providers can publish many configuration changes at once.
-This would generate more change events in the Portal-Gateway than necessary.
+This would generate more change events in the Uniport-Gateway than necessary.
 To circumvent this problem, this option can be set.
-It defines how long the Portal-Gateway waits after a re-configuration before it makes new changes.
+It defines how long the Uniport-Gateway waits after a re-configuration before it makes new changes.
 If multiple change events are registered during this time, only the most current one is considered and the rest ist ignored.
 This option can only be set globally for all Providers, but is applied individually for each Provider.

 ##### Provider Namespace